Course Content

 This part has rivers, forests, and tea plantations.

 • West Bengal – Capital is Kolkata, famous for tea, sweets, and the river Ganges.
+Children in Kolkata enjoy dining in local restaurants, visiting historical places, and playing cricket in parks.

 • Assam, Odisha, Bihar, Jharkhand – Full of forests, rivers, and tribal culture.
+Many tribal children wear traditional clothes and celebrate local festivals with music and dance.

 Northeastern India